lawhitmi/euchre/README.rst

     0.38 m

 In order to run this code, after forking the repository, just run the dsl.py file directly and provide the ``demo.dsl`` file as an argument.
-As such:
+See below:

 ::